 - 4 to 6 cups baby salad greens Add to list

-Toss the carrots, bell pepper strips, green onions, sesame seeds and cilantro with a little of the vinaigrette and set aside.
+Toss carrots, bell pepper strips, green onions, sesame seeds and cilantro with a little vinaigrette and set aside.

-Preheat grill to high and place the mushrooms on the grate.
-For the portobellos, allow about 5 to 6 minutes to a side (or until tender through) and a little less time for the smaller mushrooms.
+Preheat grill to high and place mushrooms on the grate.
+For portobellos, allow 5 to 6 minutes per side (or until tender through) and about 4 minutes for smaller mushrooms.

-Cut the mushroom caps into slices.
-Toss the greens with a little of the vinaigrette and pile on plates.
-Arrange the mushrooms (and any other items you cooked on the grill, such as meat), on top and garnish with the carrot and bell pepper mixture.
+Cut mushroom caps into slices.
+Toss greens with a little vinaigrette and pile on plates.
+Arrange mushrooms on top and garnish with carrot and bell pepper mixture.

 Recipe by, PCC Chef